Beckhoff/TE2000_Client_Samples/README.md

 - [UglifyJsDuringBuild:](UglifyJsDuringBuild) This sample shows how to uglify JavaScript in a Framework Project
 - [AuditTrailReporting:](AuditTrailReporting) This sample demonstrates how to configure the TcHmiReporting extension in combination with the TcHmiAuditTrail Extension.
 - [Reporting:](Reporting) This sample demonstrates how to configure the content of a generic report with TcHmiReporting.
+- [UserGuidance:](UserGuidance) This sample uses the UserGuidance to explain errors via the EventGrid and to create new Recipes.
 - [SystemEngineering:](SystemEngineering) This sample demonstrates how to use the TcHmiParametersAndFunctions control.

 ## Requirements